Dronamraju Satyanarayana

 Dronamraju Satyanarayana (19 December 1933 – 2006) was an Indian politician and member of both Lok Sabha and Rajya Sabha in Indian Parliament.

+Personal life

 Satyanarayana was born on 19 December 1933.
 His father was Appala Narasihmam.
+His son Dronamraju Srinivasa Rao was also an INC politician.

+Political career

 He was elected to the 6th Lok Sabha from Visakhapatnam as a member of Indian National Congress (INC) in 1977.

 He was elected to the Andhra Pradesh Legislative Assembly in 1980 and was Vice-President, Andhra Pradesh Congress Committee between 1987–94.

 He served for two sessions as a member of the Rajya Sabha, between 1988–94 and 1994–2000.

+Author

-He was the author of Gramodyog a history of village administration.
+He was the author of Gramodyog, a history of village administration.

-His son Dronamjaju Srinivas Rao is also an INC politician.